 Watersheds Environmental Small Grants Program

 Successful applications support one or more of the goals outlined in the current Action Agendas (or work plans) of the watershed councils.
-Examples of successful past projects include volunteer riparian plantings, invasive species removal, stream clean-up events, nature-based education preK-16 such as nature themed school camps, citizen science, outreach to shoreline property owners, rain garden installations, rain barrel workshops, and development of educational materials or purchase of equipment, signage or supplies for projects that benefit water quality or riparian habitat.
+Examples of successful past projects include volunteer riparian plantings, invasive species removal, stream clean-up events, nature-based education preK-16 such as nature-themed school camps, citizen science, outreach to shoreline property owners, rain garden installations, rain barrel workshops, and development of educational materials or purchase of equipment, signage or supplies for projects that benefit water quality or riparian habitat.

+In 2018, we received 45 applications and awarded 29 grants.
 Thanks to all of our 2018 funding partners leveraging matching dollars to bring a combined $65,000 in funding for small environmental projects across Pierce County:

 - Puyallup Watershed Initiative - Stormwater Community of Interest